-The Steyr AUG – Armee Universal Gewehr (Unversal Army Rifle) – was developed in the second half of the XX century as a substitute for the Stg.58 (Sturmgewehr 58 – Assault Rifle model of 58), licensed local copy of the renowned FN FAL, chambered for the 7.62 NATO cartridge, a very fine but by then obsolete weapon.
+The Steyr AUG – Armee Universal Gewehr (Unversal Army Rifle) – was developed in the second half of the 20th century as a substitute for the Stg.58 (Sturmgewehr 58 – Assault Rifle model of 58), licensed local copy of the renowned FN FAL, chambered for the 7.62 NATO cartridge, a very fine but by then obsolete weapon.

 The project was headed by three engineers of the Steyr-Daimler-Puch group (today Steyr-Mannlicher): Horst Wesp, Karl Wagner and Karl Möser.

-Even if some of these characteristics may now seem obvious, even trivial, we should not forget that the AUG was officially adopted by the austrian army in 1977, as the Stg.77.
+Even if some of these characteristics may now seem obvious, even trivial, we should not forget that the AUG was officially adopted by the Austrian army in 1977 as the Stg.77.

 The rifle was built with considerable use of polymers (polyamide 66 with fiberglass) which made the weapon very sturdy, resistant to harsh environmental conditions and very light.

 The grip was perhaps the most characteristic component of the design, giving the rifle a futuristic look which was however the result of specific practical needs: instead of a trigger guard, it sports a full length handguard that protects the trigger allowing at the same time the use of winter mitts (a solution since then adopted by several bullpup rifles).